We have been an expat in Qatar for over nine years. And the time has come for us to make a decision: should we stay or should we go?

 So here are the things expats should do when they are considering moving back home:

 We have been talking about it almost every week – reassessing our options, the advantages, and the disadvantages.
 Should we go or should we stay?

-Taking the time to reflect: Build your list
+1. Take the time to reflect: Build your list

 If we stay here, that job opportunity might not be available in 3 to 5 years.
 My husband might have to come back as a First Officer.
 If we go back to the US, then we are giving up those things I have mentioned above.
 There is no turning back once we made a decision.
 And it’s hard to come back here, in case we realize we made a mistake.
 We have friends who moved to the US and regretted it.
 They were not earning enough money.
 Now they want to come back to the Middle East.

-Stating the difficulties
+2. State the difficulties

-Projecting into the future
+3. Project into the future